CetinSert/cetinsert/README.md

 🌐<br>
 [**RTEdge.net**](//RTEdge.net)<br>
 Our global, multi-cloud, edge network.
 It gives your work the world-wide edge with distributed hosting that auto-scales.
-We also run 𝗿𝘁.𝗵𝘁 – world's shortest SaaS eTLD.
+We also run [**rt.ht**](//rt.ht) – world's shortest SaaS eTLD.

 🤝🏻<br>